 I recount a life and death story from my youth to show how we are each shaped by compelling threads of fate and destiny woven in our souls.
 Having been cornered and under threat by members of a rival gang, I suddenly found myself telling a story that, in effect, saved my life.
-Having established the sense of an archetypal pattern present in each soul, this tale leads us back to ancient Greece and the myth of the Sisters of Fate.
+Establishing the sense of archetypal patterns present in each soul, this tale leads us back to ancient Greece and the myth of the Sisters of Fate.

 At the same time there are elements inside us, that restrict us, or limit us.
 That used to be called fate.
 Those things that limit a person.
 But, the plotline or the thread of the story connects us to those things which would have us transcend all of our limits and find the destination of our lives, which used to be called destiny.”

 This episode is no longer available here, but you can access it through Living Myth Premium.

 (Image source: Keagan Henman/Unsplash)